Artur-/iot/README.md

 In real cases, you would use Postgres, MySQL or some other external database and configure that in `*/src/main/resources/application.properties` instead of H2.

-When the DB is running, deploy the `db` war to your server, e.g. Apache Tomcat.
+When the DB is running, deploy the `db` war to your server.
 This should be deployed first as it initializes the database tables.
 ```
 cp db/target/*.war ~/tomcat-folder/webapps/
 ```